 Build Positive Relationships

 Building positive relationships with your students is key to effective classroom management.
 Take the time to get to know your students as individuals, show interest in their interests, and demonstrate empathy and understanding.
-By creating a supportive and caring classroom community, you’ll foster a sense of belonging and trust among your students, which can lead to improved behaviour and academic outcomes.

 Reward Positive Behaviour